skeswa/denim/README.md

 Sometimes you need to `fork` a `struct` instance nested within another `struct` instance.
-Given how frequently this is necessary, it felt like a good idea for Esper to ship with a dedicated syntax.
+Given how frequently this is necessary, it felt like a good idea for Denim to ship with a dedicated syntax.

 ```rust
 let my_car = Car {